City

 What is the job market like in Allentown, PA?

 The job market in Allentown, PA, offers a mix of opportunities across various industries.
 Allentown is known for its diverse economy, which includes manufacturing, healthcare, education, and technology sectors.
 This diversity provides job seekers with a range of options to explore.
-The city's location in the Lehigh Valley makes it a hub for logistics and transportation, offering jobs in warehousing and distribution.
+The city's location in the Lehigh Valley also makes it a hub for businesses, offering additional employment prospects.

 What are the best neighborhoods in Allentown, PA?